Are You Gambling With Your Retirement?

 Bond Strategist Steve McDonald will be the first to tell you that bonds often lack the same excitement as stocks.
 But that doesn’t mean they don’t play an important role in your portfolio.

 – Rachel Gearhart, Senior Managing Editor

-If the 85 attendees at a recent Oxford Club Private Wealth Seminar are an accurate representation of the retirement community – and I know from experience that they are – 95% of us have too much money in stocks.
+If the 85 attendees at a recent seminar are an accurate representation of the retirement community – and I know from experience that they are – 95% of us have too much money in stocks.

 My presentation started with this question: “How many of you are more than 55 years old?”
 Everyone except about five people raised their hands.

 Then I asked, “Of those of you with your hands up: Who has at least 55% of their money in less risky investments like bonds?”

 Only four hands remained.

 Not only did 95% of an audience of almost exclusively retired persons not meet the minimum required percentage of bonds for their age and risk tolerance, but most didn’t own any bonds at all.

 The simplest way I can put it is we hold too much in stocks, and it’s driving the risk level in our portfolios through the roof.
 At our age, we need less risk, not more.

 For years, I have been pounding the table (obviously not hard enough because no one seems to have heard me) to reduce the risk in your portfolios by holding a percentage equal to your age in lower-risk investments.